-417 RACCOON VALLEY ROAD POWELL, TN.
-37849 125 N MAIN STREET CLINTON, TN.
-37716 NOTICE TO CREDITORS ESTATE OF MARY JOAN PAUL DOCKET NUMBER 86931-2 Notice is hereby given that on the 4 day of NOVEMBER 2022, letters testamentary in respect of the Estate of MARY JOAN PAUL who died Aug Clerk and Master of the Chancery Court of Knox County, Tennessee.
-All persons, resident and nonresident, having claims, matured or unmatured, same with the Clerk and Master of the above named Court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will he forever barred: first nublication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication; (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A); or (2) Twelve (12) months from the decedent's This the 4 day of NOVEMBER, 2022.
+ESTATE OF ALICE MCKENZIE PERSONAL REPRESENTATIVE (S) CAROLYN SUE MCKENZIE; EXECUTRIX 417 RACCOON VALLEY ROAD POWELL, TN.
+37849 PHILIP R CRYE, JR. ATTORNEY AT LAW 125 N MAIN STREET CLINTON, TN, 37716 NOTICE TO CREDITORS ESTATE OF MARY JOAN PAUL DOCKET NUMBER 86931-2 Notice is hereby given that on the 4 day of NOVEMBER 2022, letters testamentary in respect of the Estate of MARY JOAN PAUL who died Aug 20, 2022, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
+All persons, resident and nonresident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above named Court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will he forever barred: (1)(A) Four' (4) months from the date of the first nublication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication; (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A); or (2) Twelve (12) months from the decedent's date of death.